littinrajan/selenium_webscraper/README.md

 # selenium_webscraper

+Author: Littin Rajan

-This repo contains some exercises of Scraping data from Web using Selenium automation Tool
+This repo contains some exercises of Scraping data from Web using Selenium automation Tool.